jwsebright/grc_portfolio/README.md

 ### GRC Control Framework Mapping

-**Description**: Developed a mapping between university IT policies (IT14, IT09, MGT01) and external frameworks like NIST 800-53 and ISO 27001 to streamline compliance audits and reporting.
+**Description**: Developed a mapping between university IT policies and external frameworks like NIST 800-53 and NIST 171 to streamline compliance audits and reporting.

 **Skills Demonstrated**:
 - Framework alignment and gap analysis